shurillu/CTBot/REFERENCE.md

 + `CTBotMessageText` if the message received is a text message
 + `CTBotMessageQuery` if the message received is a callback query message (see [Handling callback messages](#handling-callback-messages))
 + `CTBotMessageLocation` if the message received is a location message
++ `CTBotMessageContact` if the message received is a contact message

 Compatibility with previous versions: you can still use the `false` statement to check if the `getNewMessage` method got errors as the following example do.<br>
 **IMPORTANT**: before using the data inside the `message` parameter, always check the return value: a ~~`false`~~ `CTBotMessageNoData` return value means that there are no valid data stored inside the `message` parameter.
 See the following example. <br>